broldfield/revisit/card-sort-2/assets/introduction.md

 # Introduction

-Welcome to our study, This is a click accuracy test – to test your accuracy of clicking on a moving dot.
+Welcome to our study, This is currently a study undergoing development.

-This is an example project to show how to pass answers from React component to reVISit Framework.
+You will be tasked with reading a small concept explaination, looking at a map then moving cards around to show understanding of the concept.

+Estimated time: 5 minutes.